ogrady/GoodMorning/README.md

 ## Components
 GoodMorning currently consists of several main components:

-1. *display:* several classes to give some visual output, especially colour transistions.
+1. *display:* classes to give some visual output, especially colour transistions.
-With my current setup I am using the LED display to control a WS2801 strip.
-But it also contains classes to control a display.
+The intended use is with a WS2801 strip.

-2. *audio:* a mixer which feeds random sounds from directories into an arbitrary number of audio channels and with that creates a somewhat "natural" audio experience.
+2. *audio:* a mixer which feeds random sounds from directories into an arbitrary (but not infinite...) number of audio channels and with that creates a somewhat "natural" audio experience.

 3. *alarm:* a scheduler which reads alarm times from a JSON file and starts an action at that time.

-4. *goodmorning:* the main components which puts all of the above together: at the scheduled time the colour transistion will start and audio will start playing.
+4. *goodmorning:* the main components which puts all of the above together: at the scheduled times the colour transistion will start and audio will start playing.

 ### Audio
-The basic audio mixer expects two directories `ambient/` and `birds/` to be present in the main directory of the app.
-Both are to contain sounds in `.ogg` format.
-Three channels are being used: one for playing ambient sounds, two more for playing bird sounds.
+The audio mixer expects sounds in `.ogg` format.
+At least two channels are being used: one for playing ambient sounds, one more for playing bird sounds.
+Three-ish more channels can be added for ambient sounds (definite count has yet to be determined).
 Sounds are selected and played randomly.

 ### Alarm